Bit1100/Login_Profile_ReactApp/README.md

 Used Context API for data distribution across the components.

+## Libraries Added

+1. "react-icons" for icons
+2. "react-toastify" for toast
+3. "react-datepicker" for custom calender
+4. "@tippy.js/react" for tooltips.
+5. "react-spinners" for loader

 ## Miscellaneous

 Regular Expression(RegEx), Form Validation, Form Handling with custom hook - useInput(), Modal Creation and termination with click on Overlay, and many more other concepts are in use.